oguzhandelibas/PrefabSystem/README.md

-# PrefabSystem w-PrototypePattern
+# PrefabSystem
 ## Unity Prefab Clone and Geometric Shape Generator

-ProceduralCloner is a Unity project that provides functionalities to clone prefabs and generate different geometric shapes procedurally.
+PrefabSystem Clone is a Unity project developed using the Prototype Pattern, which provides functions to clone prefabs and procedurally generate different geometric shapes.

 ## Features